adancarrasco/adancarrasco_com/README.md

 ## TODO

-* Make it optional to fetch the data form a Firebase project.
+* Make it optional to fetch the data form a Firebase project
-* Define variables in a theme.scss to customize fonts and colors.
+* Define variables in a theme.scss to customize fonts and colors
 * If any of the JSON files are not defined just don't render the section
+* Add menu for mobile to navigate to sections

 <!-- ### Moment.js locales are missing